gauravjot/graphite-md-server/content/2_Writing your First Doc.md

 prev: 1_Getting__Started
 ---

-Now, let's help you write your first doc.
-If you are not sure where to make your doc files, check the [Getting Started](/1_Getting__Started) page first.
+Now, let's get you started for writing your first doc!

+If you are unsure about where to make your file or how to name one, **check the [Getting Started](/1_Getting__Started.html#creating-docs-and-folders) page** first.

 ## Layout